andrew-bierman/PackRat/README.md

 1. Navigate to the `client` directory: `cd client`.
 2. Create a new file called `.env` and add the necessary environment variables.
 You can copy the `.env.example` file and replace the values with your own.
+3. Copy the `app.example.json` file and rename it to `app.json`.
+Open the file and replace the `MAPBOX_API_KEY` value with your own Mapbox API key.
+4. Navigate to the ios directory
+5. Copy the `Podfile.example` file and rename it to `Podfile`.
+Open the file and replace the `MAPBOX_ACCESS_TOKEN` value with your own Mapbox access token.
+6. Navigate to the android directory.
+7. Copy the `gradle.properties.example` file and rename it to `gradle.properties`.
+Open the file and replace the `MAPBOX_DOWNLOADS_TOKEN` value with your own Mapbox downloads token.
+8. Install dependencies using `npm install`.
+9. Start the app using `npm run dev`.
-3. Install dependencies using `npm install`.
+10. Install dependencies using `npm install`.
-4. Start the app using `npm start`.
+11. Start the app using `npm run ios` or `npm run android`.

 ### Server